 Usually, the person living in a property will be the liable person, but sometimes it will be the owner of the property who will be liable to pay.

-- the property is in multiple occupation, for example, a house shared by a number of different households who all pay rent separately; or
+- the property is in multiple occupation, for example, a house shared by a number of different households who all pay rent separately

-- the people who live in the property are all under the age of 18; or
+- the people who live in the property are all under the age of 18

-- the property is accommodation for asylum seekers; or
+- the property is accommodation for asylum seekers

-- the people who are staying in the property are there temporarily and have their main homes somewhere else; or
+- the people who are staying in the property are there temporarily and have their main homes somewhere else

 The hierarchy of liability is:

-- a resident who lives in the property and who is a licensee.
-This means that they are not a tenant, but have permission to stay there
+- A resident who lives in the property and who is a licensee - this means that they’re not a tenant, but have permission to stay there.